Rkesh91/Rkesh91/README.md

 - 👋 Hi, I’m @Rkesh91
-- 👀 I’m interested in dikke poezen
+- 👀 I’m interested in SpotMicro Developing
-- 🌱 I’m currently learning iets over poezen
+- 🌱 I’m currently learning about Programming Languages
 - 💞️ I’m looking to collaborate on opensource
 - 📫 How to reach me : de postduif ( als die niet inmiddels al is neergeschoten)